-Engine filters include the engine oil filter, the cooling filter, fuel/water separator/fuel filter.
-All are mounted on the engine.
+Engine filters include the engine oil filter, the coolant filter, and the fuel filter.
+All are located on the engine.
 See Figure 12.

 Service Intervals:

 Fuel and Coolant Filters: Monthly, every 250 hours, or as dictated by a fault code, whichever occurs first.